galinhaman/Hydra-Guide/docs/en/download-sources.md

 Download options of `Online-Fix` include a crack that enables online multiplayer via Steam, in most cases, and via Epic Games/Xbox, in certain cases.

-Download options of `Wkeynhk`, that have `Pioneer` or `Canek77` in the title, will also come with a crack that enables multiplayer, similar to `Online-Fix`, or from `Online-Fix`, respectively.
+Download options of `Wkeynhk`, that have `Pioneer` or `Canek77` in the title, will also come with a crack that enables multiplayer, similar to `Online-Fix`.

 Download options from other sources, when they have `Coop`, `Multiplayer`, or `Online` in the title, will come with the `Online-Fix` crack pre-applied, or optionally, to enable online play.